jovotech/learn-jovo/tutorials/adding-your-own-platform/README.md

 ```

 We will go over each file and its purpose.
 First, the `Autopilot.ts` file.
-It's the heart of the integration and implements the class the user later on imports in their Jovo project.
+It's the heart of the integration and implements the class the user later on imports into their Jovo project.
 It is also the only class that hooks up to the middlewares directly.

 ```ts
 import {